faye/faye-websocket-node/README.markdown

 #### `handler.onopen(function(event) {})`

-Sets the handler block to execute when the socket becomes open.
+Sets the callback to execute when the socket becomes open.

 #### `handler.onmessage(function(event) {})`

-Sets the handler block to execute when a message is received. `event` will have a `data` attribute containing either a string in the case of a text message or an array of integers in the case of a binary message.
+Sets the callback to execute when a message is received. `event` will have a `data` attribute containing either a string in the case of a text message or a `Buffer` in the case of a binary message.

 You can also listen for messages using the `handler.messages.on('data')` event, which emits strings for text messages and buffers for binary messages.

 #### `handler.onclose(function(event) {})`

-Sets the handler block to execute when the socket becomes closed.
+Sets the callback to execute when the socket becomes closed.
 The `event` object has `code` and `reason` attributes.

 #### `handler.start()`